babylm/evaluation-pipeline-2023/README.md

 If you have questions about or suggestions for this code, please open an issue and consider [joining our Slack](https://join.slack.com/t/babylmchallenge/shared_invite/zt-1s8el4mro-qvVO447l3POBZcUNvMWQcg).
 We also welcome pull requests!

-We adapt this primarily from the BigScience fork of [lm-eval-harness](https://github.com/bigscience-workshop/lm-evaluation-harness), originally by EleutherAI.
-Support for masked language models was made possible by [minicons](https://github.com/kanishkamisra/minicons)' implementation of MLM scoring (itself based on [code by Salazar et al. (2020)](https://github.com/awslabs/mlm-scoring)).

 ## Installation

 To install dependencies, run this: